JeremyTsaii/5C-RateMyP/README.md

-Chrome extension that allows users to easily see 5C professor ratings while constructing their schedule!
+Chrome extension that allows Claremont College students to easily see 5C professor ratings while constructing their schedule!
+Meant to be used on hyperschedule.

 Check it out on the Chrome Web Store: